perima/bia-workshop/README.md

 ## Modify the app.js file to include predictions

-We now need to import the predictions packages.
+We now need to create the predictions components.

+## create the LabelsIdentification component

+Create a file called LabelsIdentification.js and add the following file

+## update app.js to use the new LabelsIdentification component.
 ```javascript
 import Predictions, { AmazonAIPredictionsProvider } from '@aws-amplify/predictions';
 ```